Army Medical Corps (India)

 The Army Medical Corps is a specialist corps in the Indian Army, which primarily provides medical services to all Army personnel, serving and veterans, along with their families.
 Along with the branches in the Indian Navy and Indian Air Force, it forms part of the Armed Forces Medical Services (AFMS).

 The AFMS consists of more than 70,000 personnel.

+The Indian AMC is not to be confused with the Pakistani AMC.
+Nevertheless, both have common roots tracing back to British raj, as they were preceded by the former British Indian Army's Medical Corps until 1947.

+History

 Early history

 Very little is known of the medical organisations that existed in the Indian armies in ancient times.
 However, Kautilya's Arthashastra shows that during battles, physicians with surgical instruments (Shastra, medicines and drugs in their hands besides women with prepared food and beverages) stood behind the fighting men.
 Similarly, from the Sushrüt Samhitā, it is seen that a physician fully equipped with medicines would live in a camp not far from the royal pavilion and would treat those wounded by arrows or swords.

 Physicians in the King's service adopted certain measures to protect the ruler from secret poisoning.
 Physicians well versed in the technical sciences and other allied branches of study was held in high esteem by all.